My Immortal (fan fiction): Plot

-Ebony begins having mysterious visions, about which she confronts "Professor Sinister".
-After gazing into a black crystal ball, she is told she must travel back in "tim" (using a pensieve) to stop Tom Riddle from becoming Voldemort by seducing him, and to retrieve a cure for Sinister/Trevolry's addiction.
-Arriving in the past, she meets the young Riddle, who calls himself "Satan", and who is mistakenly referred to as "Tom Bombodil", "Tom Anderson", and "Stan".
+Ebony begins having mysterious visions, which she confronts "Professor Sinister" about.
+After gazing into a black crystal ball, she is told she must travel back in "tim"[sic] using a Pensieve to stop Tom Riddle from becoming Voldemort by seducing him and retrieve a cure for Sinister/Trevolry's addiction.
+Arriving in the past, Ebony meets the young Riddle, who calls himself "Satan" and is mistakenly referred to as "Tom Bombodil", "Tom Andorson", and "Stan".
 Satan is in a band with James Potter (father of Harry), Severus Snape, Sirius Black, and Lucius Malfoy.
-He is uncanonically depicted attending Hogwarts at the same time as the Marauders in what is further uncanonically portrayed as the 1980s.
+Satan is depicted attending Hogwarts at the same time as the Marauders in what is portrayed as the 1980s, despite his canonically having attended decades before the others.
 The author points out a few anachronisms in these scenes, telling readers to ignore them.
 There is also a cameo by a gothic Marty McFly, who gives Ebony a black DeLorean time machine able to transform into an iPod, allowing her to travel forward in time.

 Eventually, Ebony brings Satan forward in time, where he morphs into the present-day Voldemort.
-This leads to a confrontation between the forces of good and evil in the Great Hall, in which professor Snape threatens to rape Draco if Ebony does not stab Vampire.
-The story ends abruptly and ambiguously with a shootout between Snape and Draco, Snape summoning Voldemort, and Ebony firing an Avada Kedavra curse, which is misrepresented as "abra kedabra".
+This leads to a confrontation between the forces of good and evil in the Great Hall in which Professor Snape threatens to rape Draco if Ebony does not stab Vampire.
+The story ends abruptly and ambiguously with a shootout between Snape and Draco, Snape summoning Voldemort, and Ebony firing an Avada Kedavra curse, which is misspelled as "abra kedabra".